3 Ways Podcasting For Marketing Benefits Your Brand

 Appearing as a guest in a podcast adds some weight to your profile as a subject matter expert.
 Only an expert who really knows about a topic can approach questions that the host quickly includes in a large list.

-A good example is this Social Chatter episode which interviews digital marketers (that you should recognize) on latest social media updates at the time.
+A good example is this Social Chatter episode which interviews digital marketers (that you should recognize) on the latest social media updates at the time.
 Appearing as a guest ensures that viewers know and recognize you as an individual with expertise in the field.

 Here is how you can prepare for a podcast and establish yourself as a niche expert:

-- Mention real life instances from your life and business journey
+- Mention real-life instances from your life and business journey

 - Point out common mistakes made by people in the same boat as your clientele